-At the same time, ImmuPharma has been developing the next generation of IPP-204106, the "polyplexed Nucants".
-This improved formulation comprising small particles of the drug candidate has shown 10 times more potency in pre-clinical cancer models.
-In October, ImmuPharma began dosing patients in the Phase I/II trial of the polyplexed Nucant formulation in three European hospitals including the prestigious Jules Bordet cancer institute in Belgium.
+Pre-clinical and Phase I/IIa clinical trials have been successfully completed.
+The next generation "polyplexed Nucants", comprising small particles of the drug candidate has shown 10 times more potency in pre-clinical cancer models.
+In October 2012, ImmuPharma began dosing patients in the Phase I/II trial of the polyplexed Nucant formulation in three European hospitals including the prestigious Jules Bordet cancer institute in Belgium.
+The trial continues to progress through its dose escalation phase, and we hope to report on its progress in 2014.
 The intention is to conduct follow-up studies on patients showing the appropriate biomarkers with glioblastoma (brain tumour), metastatic melanoma, and pancreatic cancer where nuclear protein plays a role.